 In a recent Sotheby’s auction, 4 December 2019, an incredible spiritual panel painted by Poussin sold for over 2 million dollars.
 This rare panel called “The Baptism of Christ” was commissioned by the elder brother of two of Poussin’s closest friends – Jean Fréart de Chambray.
 The pre-sale estimate was 1,5 – 2 million GBP, with a realized price of 1 815 000 GBP.

 The most recent auction that included a work by Poussin was held on 29 January 2020, once again at Sotheby’s.
-This painting known as “Narcissus Gazing at His Reflection and Cupid Shooting an Arrow” was sold for $680 000, from a pre-estimate of $400 000-600 000.
+Depicting the famous Narcissus myth, this painting, known as “Narcissus Gazing at His Reflection and Cupid Shooting an Arrow”, was sold for $680 000, from a pre-estimate of $400 000-600 000.